The USS Shasta (AE-6) was a Lassen-class ammunition ship. The principal occupation of the USS Shasta was to safely and timely transport ammunition.

-The name of the vessel was inspired by Mount Shasta, which is a volcano in the north part of California, United States.
+The name of the vessel was inspired by Mount Shasta, which is a volcano in the northern part of California, United States.
 As honorable recognition for its work, the USS Shasta was awarded five battle stars for service during World War II and one for its actions during the Korean War.

 Technical Features of the USS Shasta (AE-6)